 Spinach Chicken Pasta Bake

 - 1 pound (450 g) spinach or other leafy greens

 - ½ pound (225 g) dried short pasta, such as mezze rigatoni or penne

 - 1 ¼ cups (300 ml) heavy cream

 - ½ teaspoon kosher salt

 - Fresh ground black pepper, to taste

-- Bring a large pot of water (5 or 6 quarts) to a boil with 2 teaspoons salt.
+- Bring a large pot of water (5 or 6 quarts) to a boil with 1 tablespoon salt.

-- Drop spinach into the water and cook 1 minute; remove with a slotted spoon to a colander and drain.
+- Drop spinach into the water and cook 1 minute.
+Remove with a slotted spoon to a colander and drain.
 Put the spinach in a clean kitchen towel (careful, it’s hot), roll it up and squeeze over the sink to remove as much water as you can.
-Chop spinach.
+Chop the spinach.

-- Parboil the pasta until halfway cooked, 7-10 minutes depending on the size and thickness of the pasta.
+- Parboil the pasta in the boiling water until halfway cooked, 7-10 minutes depending on the size and thickness of the pasta.
 Drain.